Ice trade: Growth westwards, 1850–1860

-Expansion and competition, 1860–80
+Expansion and competition, 1860–1880

 The international ice trade continued through the second half of the 19th century, but it increasingly moved away from its former, New England roots.
-Indeed, ice exports from the US peaked around 1870, when 65,802 tons (59,288,000 kg), worth $267,702 ($4,610,000 in 2010 terms), were shipped out from the ports.
+Indeed, ice exports from the U.S. peaked around 1870, when 65,802 tons (59,288,000 kg), worth $267,702 ($4,610,000 in 2010), were shipped out from the ports.

 One factor in this was the slow spread of plant ice into India.
 Exports from New England to India peaked in 1856, when 146,000 tons (132 million kg) were shipped, and the Indian natural ice market faltered during the Indian Rebellion of 1857, dipped again during the American Civil War, and imports of ice slowly declined through the 1860s.
 Spurred on by the introduction of artificial ice plants around the world by the British Royal Navy, the International Ice Company was founded in Madras in 1874 and the Bengal Ice Company in 1878.
 Operating together as the Calcutta Ice Association, they rapidly drove natural ice out of the market.

 An ice trade also developed in Europe.
 By the 1870s hundreds of men were employed to cut ice from the glaciers at Grindelwald in Switzerland, and Paris in France began to import ice from the rest of Europe in 1869.
 Meanwhile, Norway entered the international ice trade, focusing on exports to England.
 The first shipments from Norway to England had occurred in 1822, but larger-scale exports did not occur until the 1850s.
 The ice harvesting was initially centred on the fjords of the west coast, but poor local transport links pushed the trade south and east to the main centres of the Norwegian timber and shipping industries, both essential for ice exporting.

 In the early 1860s, Lake Oppegård in Norway was renamed "Wenham Lake" with the aim of confusing the product with New England exports, and exports to England increased.
 Initially these were run by British business interests, but eventually transitioned to Norwegian companies.
 Distribution of the Norwegian ice across Britain was helped by the growing railway networks, while the railway connection built between the fishing port of Grimsby and London in 1853 created a demand for ice to allow the transport of fresh fish to the capital.